kvvloten/samba_integrations/sshd_privacyidea/README.md

 Assumptions:
 - Samba-AD has a (nested-) group 'PERMISSION-GROUP' that contains users with permission to login from internet on this server.
+- The users to login are known / can be resolved on the host (e.g. through winbind-nss)
+- The users to login have a home-directory (or pam-mkhomedir should be added to create it)

 ### Setup steps